-The reconstructive urologists here at University of Utah Health Care have researched and written extensively about this problem.
+The reconstructive urologists here at University of Utah Health have researched and written extensively about this problem.
 Because of this they have developed a great expertise and helped create one of the commonly used procedures to relieve priapism.
 For a consultation with one of these urological reconstructive specialists, contact our clinic.

 What Is Priapism?

 Priapism is defined as an erection lasting more than four hours that is not associated with sexual stimulation.
 It is generally classified into two types:

 - Non-ischemic (constant blood flow)